 As a freelance musician, I often worry about the next month’s bills.

 Though I do so many different things, the jobs are often inconsistent and pay little.
-For example, I know that my pay check from Centre College — where I teach as an adjunct– will come on-time twice each semester.
+For example, I know that a pay check from my college teaching gig will come on-time twice each semester.
 However, most of my other musical jobs keep me guessing as to when and what I’ll be paid.
 As a freelance musician, this is terrifying.

 High schools have crazy schedules and may need me twice one week and not need me at all another week.
 The youth orchestra program usually matches the schedules of local school districts and typically meets only during the academic year.
 The regional per-service orchestra may need me once per season.
 Maybe they’ll call me 9 times.
 It varies on the repertoire and orchestra needs.
 My clinic schedule varies each semester and depends on my availability.
 One semester I’ll have time to do 10 clinics (live or via Skype).
 Another semester is so busy with other stuff I can only do one or two clinics.

 Summers are an entirely different story.
 I have written marching percussion arrangements for high schools and colleges since I graduated high school in 2005.
 Some summers, I’ll only write for one school.
 Other summers, I’ll write 3 or 4 high schools shows on top of putting together 1 or 2 college technique packets AND writing their shows.

 Summers are a great time for research.
 Last summer, I spent a ton of time researching and practicing audio mixing and mastering techniques.
 I checked out MainStage and figured out how to use it at a pretty advanced level on the marching field.